 Republican fugitives under the control of Francoist troops.

-Franco wanted to return Spain to the status of great power that it had known in the Golden Age.
+Franco wanted to return Spain to the great power that it had been during the Golden Age.

 For him, that meant Castilian (a symbol of Spain’s great power) had to be the only language.

 Because of this, all regional languages (and especially Basque and Catalan) were forbidden, and books in those languages were burned.